GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Angle isolation
 - definition: using the environment/utility to isolate enemies
+- always try to position yourself in a way so that only a single enemy can see you at any given time
 - creates a series of 1v1s as other enemies won't be able to hit you
 - makes it easier to win engagements
 - reference: https://www.youtube.com/watch?v=z-LyLG5YieY